qunfengdong/BLCA/README.md

   -t GAP, --gap GAP     extra number of nucleotides to include at the beginning and end of the hits.
 Default: 10 -o OUTFILE, --outfile OUTFILE
                         output file name.
-Default: <fasta>.blca.out -p PROC, --proc PROC  how many processors are used.
-Default: 1 processor -h, --help            show this help message and exit
+Default: <fasta>.blca.out -p PROC, --proc PROC  how many processors are used in blastn step.
+Default: 2 processors -h, --help            show this help message and exit

 No warrenty comes with this script.
 Author: hlin2@luc.edu.